-Meet mountain gorillas and other amazing wildlife on this 15-day overland adventure.
-Search for the “big five” in the Masai Mara, spot chimpanzees in Kalinzu Forest, and join experienced trackers while travelling deep into the Ugandan forests for a once-in-a-lifetime opportunity to spot endangered mountain gorillas in their natural habitat.
-Our Landos (overland adventure vehicles) are an adventurous and affordable way to see the highlights while wilderness camping will keep you in the thick of the action.
+Meet mountain gorillas and other amazing wildlife on this 12-day overland adventure.
+Spot chimpanzees in Kalinzu Forest and join experienced trackers while travelling deep into the Ugandan forests for a once-in-a-lifetime opportunity to spot endangered mountain gorillas in their natural habitat.
+Our overland adventure vehicles (OAVs) are an adventurous and affordable way to see the highlights while wilderness camping will keep you in the thick of the action.
 Experience a world apart as you encounter the colourful cultures and wild landscapes of Kenya and Uganda.

 Your G for Good Moment: AidChild Equation Cafe & Gallery, Kayabwe

 Your Discover Moment: Jinja.
-Wildlife safari drives in Masai Mara National Reserve.
-Safari in Lake Nakuru National Park.
-Guided mountain gorilla trek in Bwindi with permits.
+Transfer from Nairobi to Kampala.
 Entrance and chimpanzee tracking in Kalinzu Forest Reserve.
 Tea plantation visit.
+Guided mountain gorilla trek in Bwindi with permits.
 Transfer from Jinja to Nairobi.
 All transport between destinations and to/from included activities.

-Explore the Masai Mara National Reserve in 4×4 safari vans, admire mountain gorillas in their natural habitat, search for chimpanzees in Kalinzu Forest, take your pick of outdoor activities in Jinja
+Admire mountain gorillas in their natural habitat, search for chimpanzees in Kalinzu Forest Reserve, take your pick of outdoor activities in Jinja

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.